mercanca/spart/README.md

 When STATEMENT feature is on, the spart looks for the statements files.
-To open the STATEMENT feature, the **SPART_SHOW_STATEMENT** macro must be defined that can be achieved when you uncomment line 21.
+To open the STATEMENT feature, the **SPART_SHOW_STATEMENT** macro must be defined that can be achieved when you uncomment line 24 in spart.h file.
 If the spart finds any statement file, it shows the content of the files.
 If the spart can not find a particular staement file, simply ignore it without the notification.
 Therefore, there is no need to recompile to reshow or cancel statements.
  You can edit or remove statement files after compiling.
 If you want to show again, just write new file(s).

 The spart also can show the statements using different font sytles and background colors.
 The style of the cluster's statement and the partitions' statements can be setted differently.